Vera Baboun: Mayor of Bethlehem

-As mayor, Baboun presides over a city with the highest unemployment in the West Bank.
+As mayor, Baboun presided over a city with the highest unemployment in the West Bank.
 Bethlehem has a changing demographic, due to an outflux of the Christian population.
-She cites the presence of the Israeli West Bank barrier as an obstacle to growth by restricting the movement of people, ideas and goods.
-Of Bethlehem she states, "We are a strangulated city, with no room for expansion due to the settlements and the wall."
-She hopes to stop the flow of emigration by creating job opportunities for young people.
-She also hopes to regain international support lost while Hamas was in power.
-Baboun terminated her post on April 27, 2017.
+She cited the presence of the Israeli West Bank barrier as an obstacle to growth by restricting the movement of people, ideas and goods.
+Of Bethlehem she stated, "We are a strangulated city, with no room for expansion due to the settlements and the wall."
+She hoped to stop the flow of emigration by creating job opportunities for young people.
+She also hoped to regain international support lost while Hamas was in power.
+Baboun terminated her post on 27 April 2017.
 She did not participate in the local elections that took place in Bethlehem and all the West Bank in May 2017.